 In short, many photographers wait until some of the cloud cover has passed in front of the moon, widen the aperture to increase the darker clouds exposure, increasing the ISO, and slowing down the shutter speed.
 Although this method is far from failure-proof, it increases your chances of getting higher-quality images.

-Although these tricks work well, you might need to use post-processing software to get the desired effects.
+These tricks work well but you might need to use post-processing software to get the desired effects.
 However, your efforts will be worth it in the long run.
 You may need to try these techniques out several times before you get the results you seek.

 Choosing a Darker Location is a Better Choice